tkoba1974/mcp-kroki/README.md

 - `content`: The diagram content in the specified format
 - `outputPath`: The path where the diagram should be saved
 - `outputFormat` (optional): The output format (svg, png, pdf, jpeg)
+- `scale` (optional, number, default: 1.0): Scaling factor for the diagram dimensions.
+Currently only affects SVG output by attempting to modify width/height attributes.
+Minimum value is 0.1.

 ## Example